cisco-en-programmability/dnacenter_ip_address_conflict_prevention/README.md

 - IPv4 address

-It verify if the provided IPv4 address:
+It will verify if the provided IPv4 address:

-- is a valid address.
+- is a valid address
 - is configured on a network device interface
 - is in use by any clients
-- is reachable at the present time
+- is reachable

 $ python ip_conflict_prevention.py